G-Sanjay16/FOODRecipe-capstone-FE/frontend/yummy-formula/README.md

     <b>Create, View, Edit, and Delete Recipes:</b> Easily create and manage your culinary creations with detailed step-by-step instructions, a list of ingredients, cooking times, and images.
 Customize and refine your recipes as you evolve as a cook.
   </li>
     <li>
    <b> Explore Global Cuisines:</b> Discover a diverse range of recipes from around the world, appealing to a global audience.
-Use the intuitive search and filtering options to find recipes that match your taste preferences, dietary restrictions, or available ingredients.
   </li>
 </ul>

 ###

-# Backend
+# Frontend
-Back-end: Nodejs
-Database: MongoDB
+Front-end: React, Axios, Bootstrap, Javascript, React icon
 <ul>
+<li>React to build a complex UI interactions that communicate with the server in record time with JavaScript-driven pages.</li>
-<li>Node.js and Express.js for creating RESTful APIs to handle requests and responses.</li>
+<li>Axios used for making HTTP requests to and from servers, and for handling responses.</li>
-<li>MongoDB for storing and managing tasks, user data, and authentication details.</li>
-</li>Implemented JWT, and Bcrypt for secure access.</li>
-<li>Integrate middleware for user permissions and role-based access control.</li>
+</li>Bootstrap to create responsive websites that work well on all screen sizes. </li>
+<li>Javascript to make webpages more interactive and engaging.</li>
+<li>React Icons are a versatile and comprehensive library of popular icons that can be easily implemented in your React projects.</li>
 </ul>

-###

 <div align="left">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-original.svg" height="40" alt="html5 logo"  />